 The Graham Library provides a comfortable reading and working area with some guidebooks, ecology and conservation reference texts, and back-copies of select African journals.
-The adjacent classroom/conference hall has a 60-seat capacity and provides additional working space when not in use for a meeting or lecture.
+The adjacent classroom/conference hall provides additional working space when not in use for a meeting or lecture.

-The Main Research Centre's comfortable accommodation is provided in four single and six sharedroom rondavals (bandas); the Keller dormitory (which accommodates 14 total in two rooms; the Princeton dormitory, which includes two single rooms, four twin-sharing rooms and two shared bathrooms; four twobedroom houses; one single-bedroom house; and two private bungalows.
+The Main Research Centre's comfortable accommodation is provided in three single and six sharedrooms (bandas); the Keller dormitory, which accommodates 14 total in two rooms and two-shared bathrooms; the Princeton dormitory, which includes two single rooms, four twin-sharing rooms, and two shared bathrooms; four two-bedroom houses; one single-bedroom house; and two private bungalows.